 Obama’s paper long form was either scanned and printed or photocopied onto security paper and the result stamped and certified on April 25, 2011.
 I have yet to see any reason to think that it was printed from a document imaging system.
 The fact that the images show the curvature of the bound volume argues strongly against the image coming from a document imaging system, since if whole volumes had been scanned, they would have taken it apart.
 I’m sure Mr. Vogt knows that in high-volume scanning operations, sheet-fed scanners are used, which requires unbinding the documents.
 We’re talking about over half a million birth certificates for Hawaii.

-I’m going to skip over a lot of what he says at this point because it all hinges on the long form image coming from a document imaging system, and there’s no reason to think that happened.
+I’m going to skip over a lot of what he says at this point because it all hinges on the long form image coming from a document imaging system, and there’s no reason to think that happened, and in fact the State of Hawaii says that it was not.

 1. Curved and non-curved type